srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cv2x/source/index.rst

   num_decoded_sci=4 num_decoded_tb=4
   Saving PCAP file to /tmp/pssch.pcap

-If you've compiled srsLTE with GUI support you should see something like this on your screen.
+If you've compiled srsRAN with GUI support you should see something like this on your screen.
 In this particular examples we can see the QPSK constellation of the control channel (PSCCH) and the 16-QAM constellation of the data channel (PSSCH).